-8.2 PROVISIONAL ADVANCE AUTHORISATION (PAA)
+8.2 PROVISIONAL ADVANCE AUTHORIZATION (PAA)

-- 8.2.1 A PAA replaces the Advance Notice under section 54 of NRSWA. - 8.2.2 PAAs are a means of enabling significant activities to be identified, coordinated and programmed in advance by allowing activities to be provisionally reserved by the Permit Authority pending the Authority's subsequent decision on whether, and with what conditions, to grant a Permit for the activities. - 8.2.3 A Promoter who wishes to undertake Major activities, on a specified street must apply for a PAA at least 3 months in advance of those activities starting on the highway, or as agreed with the Permit Authority. - 8.2.4 The promoter is required to provide the final detailed information in support of its application for a Permit at least 10 working days before the activity is due to commence. - 8.2.5 Subsequent applications for Permits for Major activities that have not been preceded by a PAA, will not, except in exceptional circumstances, be accepted by the Permit Authority. - 8.2.6 Each application for a PAA will be limited to one street. - 8.2.7 An application for a PAA must include a full description of the activity and specify start and end dates, although the start date may be considered as provisional and can be amended in the application for a final Permit. - 8.2.8 A fee will be charged for a PAA in addition to the fee which is charged for the granting of the Permit. - 8.2.9 The granting of a PAA does not prevent the Permit Authority from subsequently refusing to grant a Permit to which the PAA relates.
-If circumstances change drastically an explanation will be provided. - 8.2.10 A copy of each application for a PAA is to be provided by the applicant upon request by a relevant Authority and by any person having apparatus in the street to which the application relates.
+- 8.2.1 A PAA replaces the Advance Notice under Section 54 of NRSWA. - 8.2.2 PAAs are a means of enabling Major activities to be identified, coordinated and programmed in advance by allowing activities to be provisionally reserved by the Permit Authority pending the Authority's subsequent decision on whether, and with what conditions, to grant a Permit for the activities. - 8.2.3 A Promoter who wishes to undertake Major activities, on a specified street must apply for a PAA at least 3 months in advance of those activities starting on the highway, or as agreed with the Permit Authority. - 8.2.4 Subsequent applications for Permits for Major activities that have not been preceded by a PAA, will not, except in exceptional circumstances, be accepted by the Permit Authority.

+- 8.2.5 Each application for a PAA will be limited to one street. - 8.2.6 An application for a PAA must include a full description of the activity and specify start and end dates, although the start date may be considered as provisional and can be amended in the application for a final Permit. - 8.2.7 A fee will be charged for the granting of a PAA in addition to the fee which is charged for the granting of the Permit. - 8.2.8 The granting of a PAA does not prevent the Permit Authority from subsequently refusing to grant a Permit to which the PAA relates.
+If circumstances change drastically an explanation will be provided. - 8.2.9 A copy of each application for a PAA is to be provided by the applicant upon request by a relevant Authority and by any person having apparatus in the street to which the application relates.